Kumaoni language: Grammar

-Being part of the Indo-Aryan dialect continuum Kumauni shares its grammar with other Indo-Aryan languages like Dotyali, Nepali, Hindi, Rajasthani, Kashmiri and Gujarati.
+Being part of the Indo-Aryan dialect continuum Kumaoni shares its grammar with other Indo-Aryan languages like Dotyali, Nepali, Hindi, Rajasthani, Kashmiri and Gujarati.

 It shares much of its grammar with the other language of the Central Pahari group like Garhwali.

 The peculiarities of grammar in Kumaoni and other Central Pahari languages exist due to the influence of the now extinct language of the Khasas, the first inhabitants of the region.

-In Kumauni the verb substantive is formed from the root ach, as in both Rajasthani and Kashmiri.
+In Kumaoni the verb substantive is formed from the root ach, as in both Rajasthani and Kashmiri.
 In Rajasthani its present tense, being derived from the Sanskrit present rcchami, I go, does not change for gender.
 But in Pahari and Kashmiri it must be derived from the rare Sanskrit particle *rcchitas, gone, for in these languages it is a participial tense and does change according to the gender of the subject.
 Thus, in the singular we have: - Here we have a relic of the old Khasa language, which, as has been said, seems to have been related to Kashmiri.
 Other relics of Khasa, again agreeing with north-western India, are the tendency to shorten long vowels, the practice of epenthesis, or the modification of a vowel by the one which follows in the next syllable, and the frequent occurrence of disaspiration.
-Thus, Khas siknu, Kumauni sikhno, but Hindi sikhna, to learn; Kumauni yeso, plural yasa, of this kind.
+Thus, Khas siknu, Kumaoni sikhno, but Hindi sikhna, to learn; Kumaoni yeso, plural yasa, of this kind.